 Talking Books is a service for those who have difficulty holding, handling, or reading a book due to physical or visual disability.
-Talking Books materials include descriptive videos, large print books, digital books, cassette books, and much more.
+Talking Books materials include descriptive videos, large print books, digital books, digital magazines, and much more.

 The Lake County (IN) Public Library Talking Books Service is one of three Indiana subregional libraries that offer talking books through the Indiana Library for the Blind and Physically Handicapped.
 Indiana is one of 57 regional libraries of the Library of Congress' National Library Service for the Blind and Physically Handicapped (NLS).

 As a subregional library, we serve the five counties of Northwest Indiana: Lake, Porter, LaPorte, Newton & Jasper.
 At present, the Talking Books Service has 800 individual patrons and 38 institutions.
 This program is federally funded and free to qualified individuals.